 The US Army is transitioning to the 6.8mm caliber for its Next Generation Squad Weapons, a significant shift from the long-standing 5.56mm.
 Sig Sauer has achieved a production milestone of 100 million rounds of 6.8mm ammunition annually for the Army.
 This increased production is crucial for both military readiness and potential future civilian availability of the new caliber, addressing concerns about ammunition scarcity.

 The US Army is transitioning to the 6.8mm caliber for its Next Generation Squad Weapons, a significant shift from the long-standing 5.56mm.
-This transition involves substantial changes at the Lake City Ammunition Plant, including facility upgrades.
-Sig Sauer has achieved a production milestone of 100 million rounds of 6.8mm ammunition annually, which is crucial for both military readiness and potential future civilian availability, impacting the broader ammunition market.
+This transition involves substantial changes in ammunition production, particularly at the Lake City Ammunition Plant.
+Sig Sauer has achieved a milestone of producing 100 million rounds of 6.8mm ammunition annually, which is crucial for both military readiness and potential civilian availability, signaling a positive development for the future of this new caliber.

 Gun Laws by State